What is SOCKS proxy? Definition, SOCKS5 & benefits explained

 • VPN (Virtual Private Network): A VPN encrypts all the traffic leaving your device.
 It creates a secure tunnel for your operating system.
 Even if a hacker intercepts your data, they cannot read it.

-• Pros: High security, full encryption, easy to use (one button).
+• Pros: High security, full encryption, easy to use.

 • Cons: Can be slower due to encryption overhead.